-It's the most wonderful time of the year—and by "it" we mean Christmas.
-New York lights up into a winter wonderland each year with Christmas trees, holiday window displays and Christmas lights.
+It's the most wonderful time of the year—and by "it" we mean Christmas in New York.
+The city lights up into a winter wonderland each year with Christmas trees, holiday window displays and Christmas lights.
 Even the most tourist-averse New Yorkers have to admit that it's a pretty spectacular sight.
-Get the most out of the holidays with our guide to the best holiday sales and holiday gift ideas, Christmas movies to watch with the family and plenty of festive things to do including Bryant Park ice skating, the Radio City Christmas Spectacular and more.
+Get the most out of the holidays with our guide to the best shopping events and holiday gift ideas, Christmas movies to watch with the family and plenty of festive things to do, including (but not limited to) the Radio City Christmas Spectacular.

 30 best photos of Christmas in NYC